 Remember when Apple declared its “courageous” decision to eliminate the headphone jack on the iPhone 7?
 That was way back in 2016 and, at the time, we felt it was the wrong move.
 Now, it appears that Apple is driving the final nail into its wired audio support: Superstar Apple analyst Ming-Chi Kuo recently predicted the company will stop providing free EarPods with its iPhones, starting with the iPhone 12.
 And we’re just fine with that.

 Surprised?
 Don’t be.
 Apple’s EarPods are the latest version of the iconic white wired buds that have been included with every Apple iPod and iPhone since 2001.
 So while we should all take a moment to reflect on the end of a remarkable 19-year era, let’s not shed too many tears.
 It’s more than time for the EarPods to take their final bow.

-Let’s take a quick walk down the memory lane of wireless audio to understand why we’re suddenly ready to throw the first handful of dirt onto the EarPods’ coffin, especially when we said just four years ago that “wireless headphones just can’t compete with their wired counterparts.”
+Let’s take a quick walk down the memory lane of wireless audio to understand why we’re suddenly ready to throw the first handful of dirt onto the EarPods’ coffin, especially when we said just four years ago that “

 The rise of true wireless earbuds